Skip to main content

 There are additional best practices to follow for authoring tools, xAPI Profiles, and data design.
 DoD organizations should use cmi5- or xAPI-supported authoring tools for the creation of xAPI content.
 If using non-cmi5 xAPI Profiles, the authoring tool should support xAPI version 1.0.3 or later.
 Context agents were introduced in xAPI 2.0, so version 2.0 should be used if DoD organizations want to take advantage of that addition.
 The xAPI Statements generated by an authoring tool should be compared to available xAPI Profiles to ensure interoperability.
 Since xAPI enables many more opportunities for the expression and tracking of learning experiences, reporting on xAPI data generated by distributed learning content can be complicated.
 When working with xAPI content, the following processes shall be followed:

 1. When mapping learner interactions to xAPI Statements, the xAPI implementation (e.g., Verbs, Activity Types, concepts, patterns) should leverage a suitable xAPI Profile.
-Existing xAPI Profiles shall be used rather than creating a new xAPI Profile that performs the same function.
+Existing xAPI Profiles shall be used rather than creating a new xAPI Profile performing the same function.
 The ADL Initiative maintains a listing of these profiles deemed to be suitable for DoD usage.

 2. When mapping learner interactions to xAPI Statements in the context of an LMS or LMS-like activity, first use those in cmi5 to align with the typical Statements found in tracking a learner’s activity in the LMS distributed learning model.